Here’s what we know about checkm8 aka “forever-day” exploit!

 When a full jailbreak is created, MobileIron UEM will be able to detect the device health is out of compliance and halt the enrollment process preventing the provisioning of VPN, WiFi, email, identity certificates, managed apps, and content onto the device.
 MobileIron Threat Defense (MTD) will also be able to detect the Jailbreak state and quickly remediate any UEM-provisioned settings on the device via quarantine or selective wipe compliance actions after the device has enrolled to UEM.
 Access to enterprise and cloud resources will also be blocked.

-If the Cydia or Sileo apps are installed on the device as a third-party app store for rooted apps, the UEM admin can blacklist them and prevent them from running on the device.
+If the Cydia or Sileo apps are installed on the device as a third-party app store for rooted apps, the UEM admin can disallow them and prevent them from running on the device.
 MTD will flag these apps as a sideloaded app threat (not downloaded from the iOS App Store) and classify them as a Suspicious iOS app threat.
 If Cydia or Silio installs a configuration profile, MTD will detect that a suspicious profile was installed on the device.
 All these threats can trigger a quarantine or selective wipe compliance action.